Last update: Jun 02, 2023 18:57 p.m. EDT

 - be at least 16 years old (you must be 18 years old by election day in order to vote)

 - not be incarcerated for a felony conviction

 - not be adjudicated by a court as "non compos mentis"

 - Hawaii offers online voter registration.

 - You should know: you need a Hawaii ID and a Social Security number to use Hawaii's online voter registration system.
-If you don't have a Hawaii-issued ID, you can still register to vote by mail.
+If you don't have a Hawaii-issued ID, you can still register by mail to vote.